Shargus/Multi-omics-clustering/README.md

 This is a comprehensive user manual for the codes we produced for our project.

 ## DATASETS RETRIEVAL
-(n.b.: the synthetic 500 samples dataset has been downloaded from the Portale della didattica)
+(n.b.: the synthetic 500-samples dataset has been downloaded from the Portale della didattica)

 - **Dataset retrieval (lung).ipynb**: retrieve the Lung tumors samples dataset described in the report; correct the batch effect for the gene CNV omic
 - **Dataset retrieval (kidney).ipynb**: retrieve the Kidney tumors samples dataset described in the report